-It is through this established system of quality assurance review, provider compliance, and staff and provider training that ADHC settings' ongoing compliance of HCBS standards will be monitored.
+It is through this established system of quality assurance review, provider compliance and staff and provider training that ADHC settings' ongoing compliance of HCBS standards will be monitored.

 4.5.2.
 Ongoing Compliance - Pediatric Medical Day Care.
 As stated previously, the Division of Community Options of SCDHHS serves as the Administrative and the Operating Authority for the Medically Complex Children (MCC) waiver.
 Community Options utilizes Phoenix as its data system for this waiver.
-The State Medicaid Agency and the CSO will meet quarterly to monitor and analyze operational data and utilization from Phoenix to determine the effectiveness of the system, including the provision of the Pediatric Medical Day Care service, and develop and implement necessary design changes.
-Annually the Medicaid Agency and CSO will review trended data to evaluate the overall quality improvement strategy.
+SCDHHS and the Care Coordination Services Organization (CSO) will meet quarterly to monitor and analyze operational data and utilization from Phoenix to determine the effectiveness of the system, including the provision of the Pediatric Medical Day Care service, and develop and implement necessary design changes.
+Annually SCDHHS and the CSO will review trended data to evaluate the overall quality improvement strategy.
 For settings compliance, an annual site visit to this facility, conducted by SCDHHS staff or a contracted vendor, will be instituted to ensure its ongoing compliance with HCBS standards.
 Information gathered from the site visit will be coupled with information reported during the annual unannounced inspection conducted by SCDSS to monitor compliance of this setting.
-These processes together allows a thorough assessment of areas needing improvement and areas of best practice for SCDHHS to ensure compliance with the new HCBS standards.
-It is through this enhanced system of quality assurance that the Pediatric Medical Day Care setting ongoing compliance of HCBS standards will be monitored.
+These processes together allow a thorough assessment of areas needing improvement and areas of best practice for SCDHHS to ensure compliance with the new HCBS standards.
+It is through this enhanced system of quality assurance that the Pediatric Medical Day Care setting ongoing compliance with HCBS standards will be monitored.

 4.5.3.
 Ongoing Compliance - SCDDSN Day services facilities and contracted residential settings.
-SCDHHS maintains a Memorandum of Agreement (MOA) with SCDDSN and has four service contracts with SCDDSN that outline the provider responsibilities for the following waivers: Intellectually Disabled/Related Disabilities (ID/RD), Community Supports (CS), Head and Spinal Cord Injury (HASCI), and Pervasive Developmental Disorders (PDD).
+SCDHHS maintains a Memorandum of Agreement (MOA) with SCDDSN and has three service contracts with SCDDSN that outline the provider responsibilities for the following waivers: Intellectually Disabled/Related Disabilities (ID/RD), Community Supports (CS) and Head and Spinal Cord Injury (HASCI).
 Additionally, SCDHHS is implementing an Administrative Contract to outline responsibilities regarding SCDDSN's waiver operations for each waiver.
-As mentioned in the "Actions to Bring System into Compliance" section (page 27), the Community Options Division of SCDHHS created a joint workgroup with SCDDSN that began in fall of 2015 to revise SCDHHS and SCDDSN waiver specific policy, procedures, directives, and standards including those related to compliance of providers and settings.
-Together they will make the necessary changes to waiver manuals, operating standards and corresponding directives, and key indicators to bring waiver policy and procedures in line with the HCBS requirements to ensure ongoing compliance of settings.
+As mentioned in the "Actions to Bring System into Compliance" section (page 37), the Community Options Division of SCDHHS created a joint workgroup with SCDDSN that began in fall of 2015 to revise SCDHHS and SCDDSN waiver specific policy, procedures, directives and standards including those related to compliance of providers and settings.
+Together they have made the necessary changes to waiver manuals, operating standards and corresponding directives and key indicators to bring waiver policy and procedures in line with the HCBS requirements to ensure ongoing compliance of settings.